img

 Marie Gertrude Jean Valmont, left, and Yolandita Marie Andre, right, are accused by the DOJ of trafficking three Haitians for forced labor at their adult care home in Tigard, Oregon

-After arriving in the Portland area, the victims were immediately taken to Velida's where they were allegedly forced to work long, arduous 17-hour days for little or no pay.
-Valmont and Andre are alleged to have taken the victims' immigration paperwork and forbade them from leaving Velida's under any circumstances.
-Additionally, Valmont is alleged to have thrown items at the victims, threatened to send them back to Haiti and have them killed, and threatened to call police to make false theft allegations against them, according to the indictment.
+After arriving in the Portland area, the victims were immediately taken to Velida's where they were allegedly forced to work long, arduous 17-hour days for little or no pay, often making $2.00 per hour or nothing at all.
+Valmont and Andre are alleged to have taken the victim's immigration paperwork upon arrival and forbade them from leaving the home under any circumstances.
+The victims were also forced to sleep on the floor, according to the indictment.

 Velida's Care Home located in Tigard, Ore.
 Credit: Velida's wesbite